-4. Section 145.012, F.S.
-(2007).
+6. Section 145.012, F.S.

-5. According to the Florida Association of Counties' website (www.fl-counties.com/aboutflco/chartercounties.shtml), Florida currently has 19 charter counties.
-The counties and their respective year of charter adoption are as follows: Alachua (1987), Brevard (1994), Broward (1975), Charlotte (1986), Clay (1991), Columbia (2002), Duval (1968), Hillsborough (1983), Lee (1996), Leon (2002), Miami-Dade (1957), Orange (1987), Osceola (1992), Palm Beach (1985), Pinellas (1980), Polk (1998), Sarasota (1971), Seminole (1989), and Volusia (1971).
+7. According to the Florida Association of Counties, Florida's charter counties and their respective year of charter adoption are as follows: Alachua (1987), Brevard (1994), Broward (1975), Charlotte (1986), Clay (1991), Columbia (2002), Duval (1968), Hillsborough (1983), Lee (1996), Leon (2002), Miami-Dade (1957), Orange (1987), Osceola (1992), Palm Beach (1985), Pinellas (1980), Polk (1998), Sarasota (1971), Seminole (1989), Volusia (1971) and Wakulla (2008). www.fl-counties.com/Pages/About Floridas Counties/Charter County Information.aspx

-components for the separate officers are specified in various sections of the Florida Statutes.
+The current salary formula methodology specifies that the latest official population estimates for each county serve as a major component of the salary computation.
+In addition to the population estimates, the salary formula contains five other components.
+The base salary and group rate components for the separate officers are specified in various sections of the Florida Statutes.
 The initial factor component is currently set in law as a constant numerical value.
-The Florida Department of Management Services (DMS) annually certifies the remaining two components, the annual factor and cumulative annual factor, used in the salary formula computations.
-Generally, this annual certification has occurred by the month of September.
+The Florida Department of Management Services (DMS) annually certifies the remaining two components, the annual factor and cumulative annual factor, used in the salary formula calculations.
+Traditionally, this annual certification has occurred in late summer, typically by the month of September.

-Prior to 1984, the Florida Department of Community Affairs computed finalized salaries for county constitutional officers; however, that authority was deleted from law during the 1984 Legislative Session.
-Beginning in 1985, the Advisory Council on Intergovernmental Relations, the predecessor to the Legislative Committee on Intergovernmental Relations (LCIR), agreed to annually compute the salaries of county constitutional officers as a service to governmental units.
-Since the LCIR is not required by law to perform the salary computations, county government and school district officials are encouraged to independently compute and verify the finalized salaries of their respective elected officials.
+Prior to 1984, the Florida Department of Community Affairs calculated salaries for county constitutional officers; however, that authority was deleted from law during the 1984 legislative session.
+Beginning in 1985, the Advisory Council on Intergovernmental Relations, the predecessor to the Legislative Committee on Intergovernmental Relations (LCIR), agreed to annually calculate the salaries of county constitutional officers as a service to governmental units.
+In 2010, the LCIR was not funded by legislative appropriation, and the Committee ceased operations on June 30, 2010.
+The Legislature's Office of Economic and Demographic Research (EDR) will continue the annual calculations.
+Since the EDR is not recognized by law to perform these calculations, county government and school district officials are encouraged to independently verify the salaries of their respective elected officials.